daheige/gmicro/readme.md

 # gmicro

   Golang grpc micro library.
-  Microservice prototype with gRPC + http +h2c+ uber zap log+ prometheus.
+  Microservice prototype with gRPC + http +h2c+ logger + prometheus.
   Require Go version >= v1.11.

 # supported features

-  Golang grpc microservice scaffolding mainly encapsulates some components of grpc, covering log uber zap landing, link tracking, traffic h2c conversion, service monitoring prometheus and other functions, as far as possible to maintain the kiss principle, so that these components are pluggable of.
+  Golang grpc microservice scaffolding mainly encapsulates some components of grpc, log tracking, link tracking, traffic h2c conversion, service monitoring prometheus and other functions, as far as possible to maintain the kiss principle, so that these components are pluggable of.
   The framework supports 2 different methods such as http api, grpc server pb.
   The protocol called by the client can be http or grpc pb format.
 At the same time,